-The Life Reserves Work Group submitted a revised amendment proposal regarding treatment of due premiums in the VM-20 reserve calculation.
+The NAIC Life Actuarial Task Force adopted a Life Reserves Work Group amendment proposal to VM-20 regarding treatment of due premiums in reserve calculation.

 The Life Experience Subcommittee presented an update to the NAIC Life Actuarial Task Force on mortality development of the 2014 Commissioners Standard Ordinary table, the 2014 Valuation Basic Table, and margins under VM-20 for determination of Prudent Estimate Mortality.

 The Contingent Annuity Issues Work Group responded to questions from the NAIC regarding the reserving and capital requirements for contingent annuities

 The Principle-Based Reserve Strategy Subgroup submitted comments on the exposed Feb.
 17, 2014, Report of Rector & Associates, Inc. to the Principle-Based Reserving Implementation (EX) Task Force.